PreventionBy Mayo Clinic staff

 Because primary immune disorders are caused by genetic defects, there's no way to prevent them.
 But when you or your child has a weakened immune system, you can take steps to prevent infections:

-- Use proper hygiene.
+- Practice good hygiene.
 Wash your hands and skin with mild soap whenever using the toilet and before eating.

 - Take care of your teeth.
 Brush your teeth at least two times a day.

 - Eat right.
 A healthy, balanced diet can help prevent infections.

 - Avoid exposure.
 Stay away from people with colds or other infections and avoid crowds of people.

 - Take your medications.
 You may need to take regular medications to prevent infection.

 - Ask your doctor about vaccinations.
 Find out which ones you should have.